Rdelux/Udacity-Project-Submission/Term-2_Projects/Project_2_UKF/README.md

 ---

-### uWebSocketIO Implementation

-uWebSocketIO is a WebSocket and HTTP implementation for web clients and servers.
-It is used to facilitates the connection between the simulator and Unscented Kalman filter C++ code, which act as the web server.

-Since macOS was used in this project, [Homebrew](http://brew.sh) was installed in order to install all the required dependencies.
-Using the provided setup script, all the necessary libraries required for uWebSocketIO implementation was installed.

 ### Unscented Kalman Filter Code Implementation

-The main steps of an Unscented Kalman filter (EKF) code include a prediction step and an update step.
-In a prediction step, the sigma points are generated based on the state vector and its dimension, process covariance and a design parameter.
+The main steps of an Unscented Kalman filter (UKF) code include a prediction step and an update step.
+In a prediction step, the sigma points are generated based on the state vector, its dimension, process covariance and a design parameter.
 The predicted mean and covariance of the state vector are obtained by predicting the sigma point based on the previous time-step.
 In the update step, the measurement is predicted and mapped from the predicted sigma points, followed by a state update.
 In addition, the root mean squared error (RMSE) is computed by comparing the UKF results and the ground truth.

 In order to implement the UKF algorithm, C++ codes were developed and organized in several .cpp and header files.
 Some of the important codes for implementation are briefly discussed in the following sections: